North Island Okavango

 • This is an intimate little camp that packs a lot of punch!
 Enjoy blissful comfort and African-inspired sophistication in what is undoubtedly one of the most famous wildlife-watching destinations in the world.

-• With only three tents, set on raised wooden platforms overlooking stunning views of the lagoon, it won’t take you long to relax and soak in the tranquility.
+• With only four tents, set on raised wooden platforms overlooking stunning views of the lagoon, it won’t take you long to relax and soak in the tranquility.

 • Here you get to experience the Delta three ways; on land (game drives), on water (mokoro and boat meanders) and in the air (on a scenic helicopter flight).
 This is a safari experience that's hard to beat.